tuantla80/FastAPI-AWS-S3-Email-Payment/README.md

 ### Models
 - To structure tables in DB
 - To define schema for the objects
-### Resources (Router)
+### Resources (Routes)
 - To create endpoints of the app
 - To define behavior on GET, POST, PUT, DELETE for different routes
+- To communiocate with managers to achieve its purpose
 ### Schemas
 - To validate data and structures of request and response objects using pydantic
+### Services
+- To communicate with third party apps.
+- In this project: AWS S3, AWS SES (Simple Email Service) and Wise payment service.
+### Utils
+- To include helper functions used in the app.
 ## 2. Authentication and Authorization
 ### JWT (JSON Web Token)
 - Transmiting client <--> server in a stateless and secure way.